Many ChBE undergraduate students conduct research while at CU. This may be through:

 - Once you have obtained a commitment from the faculty member to serve as the research advisor, complete the Senior Thesis Application.

-- Turn the Senior Thesis Application in to Dr. Deb Renshaw in JSCBB A125B.
-Dr. Renshaw will register you for the class.
+- Once your Senior Thesis Application has been approved, Dr. Renshaw will register you for the class.

 Undergraduates may register for an independent study project under the supervision of one of our faculty (CHEN 2840, 3840, or 4840).
 As a general rule of thumb, a three-credit-hour project will require 9 hours of research work per week.
 The independent study course counts as a technical elective.
 These opportunities allow for individual contact with faculty and graduate students, and they provide a hands-on educational experience that cannot be obtained in the traditional classroom setting.
 Undergraduates are strongly encouraged to take advantage of these opportunities, especially if interested in graduate school or a career in scientific research.